Unity-Technologies/ProjectAuditor/Documentation~/Code.md

 <img src="images/code.png">

-Note that some issues are denoted as *Critical*: this indicates the issues was found in a hot-path such as a *MonoBehaviour.Update*.
+Note that some issues are denoted as *Critical*: this indicates the issues were found in hot-paths such as a *MonoBehaviour.Update*.

 As other diagnostic views, it allows the user to filter by several criterias.
 These are often useful to narrow down the list of reported issues, especially on large projects.

-If the user determines the reported issue is not relevant or is a false positive, it is possible to mute the selected issue(s) so they are not reported on the next analysis.
+If the user determines a reported issue is not relevant or is a false positive, it is possible to select it and silence it by using the *Mute* option.
+By doing this, the selected issue is not going to be reported on the next analysis.